 Harbhajan Singh had it all, a career full of accolades and many controversies.
-Amid the action-remodelling and disciplinary issues, he is India's most successful off-spinner.
+Amid the action-remodelling and disciplinary issues, he was until recently India's most successful off-spinner.

 Born in Jalandhar, Punjab, he got a break into international cricket in his early teens.
 Flaunting boyish looks and budding facial hair, he made his Test debut as a 17-year-old, in 1998.
 This was also the season he made his Ranji Trophy debut.

 His international debut was against Australia in a dead rubber during their 1997-98 tour.
 Playing as a third spinner then, Harbhajan Singh’s debut was a forgettable occurrence.
 Destiny, talent and flamboyance led him to the most successful moments of his career against the same opposition.

 Harbhajan played only seven of India’s next 19 Tests after his debut and only a handful of ODIs.
 The holder of 417 wickets in 103 Tests got lost into oblivion soon after.
 Hit by an inconsistent form, a suspect action and suspension from the NCA on disciplinary grounds.

 Discarded from the national team and spiralling down the ranks, Harbhajan did not play a Test for more than 15 months.
 Sarandeep Singh took over the baton of being India’s primary offspinner, touted to be one for the future.